sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 The time bottleneck of the optimized NMS algorithm lies in the size of the output map.
 Attempting to reduce the height or width or number of channels of the output map can further reduce the NMS computation time.

 ### 8.2.
 Performance and Precision Test
-Use different examples and models to test `datasets/coco/val2017_1000` with `conf_thresh=0.001,nms_thresh=0.6` on different test platforms.
+Use different examples and models to test `datasets/coco/val2017_1000` with `conf_thresh=0.001,nms_thresh=0.6` on different test platforms, c++ example set `--use_cpu_opt=true`, python example set `--use_cpu_opt` to use nms acceleration.
 The performance test results before and after the improvement of the NMS post-processing algorithm are as follows:
 | Test Platform|   Test Program   |             Test model              | YOLOv5       | YOLOv5_cpu_opt|AP@IoU=0.5:0.95|
 | ------------ | ---------------- | ----------------------------------- | ------------ | ------------- | ------------- |
 | BM1684 SoC   | yolov5_bmcv.soc  | yolov5s_v6.1_3output_int8_1b.bmodel | 23.53        | 7.57          | 0.331         |